floki1250/icony/README.md

 3. **Start searching for icons!**
    - Use natural language queries to find the perfect icon.
-   - Browse and copy SVG or icon code directly.
+   - Browse and copy icon code directly.

 ---